 Typical Value Description and Options

 COND: only if are eas > 1

-4 Enter Number of movement definitions.
+2 Enter Number of movement definitions.

 1.0 First age that moves.
 This value is a real number, not an integer, to allow for an in-year start to movement in a multi-season model.
 It is the real age at the beginning of a season, even though movement does not occur until the end of the season.
 For example, in a setup with two 6-month seasons a value of 0.5 will cause the age 0 fish to not move when they complete their first 6 month season of life, and then to move at the end of their second season because they start movement capability when they reach the age of 0.5 years (6 months).

-Typical Value Description and Options 1 1 1 2 4 10 The four requested movement definitions appear here.
-Each definition specifies: season, growth pattern, source area, destination age1, age2.
-1 1 2 1 4 10 The rate of movement will be controlled by the movement parameters 1 2 1 2 4 10 later.
-Here the age1 and age2 controls specify the range over which the 1 2 2 1 4 10 movement parameters are interpolated with movement constant below age1 and above age2.
+Typical Value Description and Options 1 1 1 2 4 10 1 2 2 1 4 10 Movement definitions: season, growth pattern, source area, destination, age1, and age2.
+The example shown here has 1 growth patterns and 2 areas with fish moving between the two areas.
+The rate of movement will be controlled by the movement parameters later defined in the mortality-growth parameter section.
+Here the age1 and age2 specify the range over which the movement parameters are interpolated with movement constant below age1 and above age2.